-Five potential faunal habitats are present within the study area, i.e. Rocky habitat, coastal fynbos/coastal sand, Renosterveld, water bodies, such as rivers, streams, pools, lagoons and estuaries and other wetland areas, and Mountain fynbos.
+Five potential faunal habitats are present within the study area, i.e. Rocky habitat, coastal fynbos/coastal sand, Renosterveld, water bodies, such as rivers, streams, pools, and other wetland areas, and Mountain fynbos.
 From a faunal perspective, the Cape Flats Dune Strandveld is probably the most sensitive habitat in the Atlantis study area.